 Southern Annular Mode (SAM)

-AR5 concluded that it was likely that the SAM had become more positive since the 1950s and that this increase was unusual in the context of the prior 400 years (medium confidence).
+The AR5 concluded that it was likely that the SAM had become more positive since the 1950s and that this increase was unusual in the context of the prior 400 years (medium confidence).
 Both AR5 and SROCC reported statistically significant trends in the SAM during the instrumental period for the austral summer and autumn.